 Our Board and Executive Committee both aim to achieve an appropriate diversity across all elements of Serco's management.

 The Board carries out detailed scrutiny of certain key areas through its standing committees.
-In addition the Board has appointed John Rishton as Senior Independent Director as required by provision A.4.1. of the UK Corporate Governance Code.
+In addition the Board has appointed a Senior Independent Director as required by the UK Corporate Governance Code.